I finally arrived in a rainstorm yesterday (Sat.) afternoon.

 It was pretty hot and humid in the Athenaeum dining room but the food was delicious: shrimp and crab appetizers, raspberry vinagrete salad, roast beef and salmon over rice, and cheesecake.

 I was fortunate to sit at a table with the guest speaker, Donna Jo Napoli and her charming husband Barry, a law professor who doubles as Donna Jo's agent.
-(FYI Donna Jo is much prettier in person than this photo from the internet).

 Ms. Napoli's speech was inspiring and entertaining.
 Her soft-spoken manner fooled you into thinking she was a softee.
 Until she broke-up the crowd with an anecdote about how she would drop on the floor and cry whenever she received one of her countless rejection letters (during the 14 years she was trying to get published) only to be encouraged by her young son who patted her and said, "Those ***holes."
 Donna Jo says, "Go ahead and cry, BUT you must get up and come back for more."